anaghavp777-droid/ecommerce-sqltrend-analytics/README.md

 ![Monthly sales summary](screenshots/monthly_sales_summary.png)

 ## What I Learned
 Practiced writing multi-table JOINs, GROUP BY/HAVING aggregations, and subqueries to answer real business questions.
-Also used window functions (RANK) for category-level product ranking, built a VIEW for dashboard-ready monthly reporting, and wrote a stored procedure to retrieve a customer's full order history on demand.
+Practiced window functions for ranking products within categories, and used CTEs for time-based trend analysis.
+Also built a VIEW for dashboard-ready monthly reporting and a stored procedure to retrieve a customer's full order history on demand.

 ## Project Structure
 ```